 Which Complaints are NOT Administered by Council?

 A set of factsheets on different types of nuisances has been developed for residents' information.
-Please click on the attachment below for a copy of the factsheet.
+Please visit our Fact Sheet page.

 A Point Worth Noting

 Making a minor complaint about a neighbour to a State or Local Government agency can often do more harm than good.
 A little tolerance goes a long way so if possible, discuss your mutual concerns.
 With all the goodwill in the world, it is acknowledged that there are times when assistance from a third party is necessary.

 When all else fails, you can contact the